Place des Montréalaises: Inauguration

+The inauguration drew criticism from Coderre, who accused the Plante administration of taking credit for a project launched under his tenure.
+He lamented the omission of his team's role and the absence of an invitation to the ceremony.

 Reception and safety

 In the weeks following opening, local media reported falls and injuries associated with a drainage detail integrated into the paving.
 The City temporarily installed cones, signage, and barriers while assessing mitigations.
 In inauguration-week coverage, the City also indicated corrective work would be carried out during summer 2025.

 Cost

 Competition documents set the initial construction budget at C$34,080,000 for the public square and pedestrian overpass.
 In September 2018, the City presented a revised project budget of C$62.4 million, down from a 2017 estimate of C$74.4 million, after opting for an overpass rather than a tunnel.
 Coverage at the time also specified that the C$62.4 million budget excluded the separate provincial cost of covering Autoroute Ville-Marie, evaluated at approximately C$68 million.
 By May 2025, the approved project budget was reported at C$98.8 million, and broadcasters commonly summarized the total at "about C$100 million."